Yourtown Winner Sold Properties: Market Performance & Tax Implications

 Capital Gains Tax on Yourtown Prize Home Sales

-Winners must register with the ATO and declare the CGT event within 12 months.
-The ATO's Prizes and Awards page clarifies that lottery prizes are assessable as assets for CGT purposes, not as ordinary income.
-Many Yourtown winners overlook this obligation, leading to audit risks and penalties.
+Winners must tell the ATO about this tax event within 12 months.
+The ATO's Prizes and Awards page explains that lottery prizes count as assets for tax purposes.
+Many winners miss this, which can lead to penalties.

 Stamp Duty on Yourtown Prize Home Ownership

-First-home buyers winning a Yourtown prize may claim exemptions in some jurisdictions.
-However, Yourtown winners who already own a home do not qualify.
-When winners sell, no additional stamp duty is payable; the liability is satisfied at transfer in.
+First-time home buyers may claim exemptions in some states.
+But Yourtown winners who already own a home do not qualify.
+When winners sell, no extra stamp duty applies.

 Real Property Market Performance: Yourtown Winners' Sales Data

 Yourtown operates across Queensland and select national locations.
-Prize homes have ranged from $1.2 million to $3+ million.
-Sales of these properties by winners reveal mixed market performance depending on location, hold time, and macroeconomic conditions.
+Prize homes range from $1.2 million to $3+ million.
+Winners who sell these properties see mixed results.
+This depends on location, how long they hold, and economic conditions.

 Yourtown Prize Home Market Comparison (2026)